paulfoley/Udacity_Nanodegree-Data_Analyst/Music-APIs/README.md

-# Project - Music Services API's
+# Project - Music API's

 Music is amazing.
 With the rise of the internet, there are a ton of sites that have an encyclopedia worth of music data, two of which are [MusicBrainz](https://musicbrainz.org/) and [AudioScrobbler](http://www.audioscrobbler.net/).